openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 The browser emits ``edx.course.student_notes.notes_page_viewed`` events when a student accesses or selects a different view on the **Notes** page.
-Note that because "Recent Activity" is the default view, the browser always emits a ``edx.course.student_notes.notes_page_viewed`` event that has a ``view`` field value of "Recent Activity" the first time that the learner accesses the page.
+Note that because "Recent Activity" is the default view, the browser always emits an ``edx.course.student_notes.notes_page_viewed`` event that has a ``view`` field value of "Recent Activity" the first time that the learner accesses the page.